yoovtest/joaapidemo/readme.md

  ### Next

- Use debugger in Chrome during access to https://joa.yoov.com.
- Check how each API url is being used.
+ For detailed API documentation, please contact the API provider.

  In this project, Team access function and Logout function are given as an example.
-You can study the following files for the operation.:
+You can study the following files for reference.:
  ```
  ~/App/Http/Controllers/HomeController.php
  ~/resources/views/home.blade.php